 Enjoying sustainable, healthy living and flavorful cuisine in the Philippines

 While big cities like Manila are home to shopping malls and theme parks, there are so many other lesser-known urban and suburban destinations in the Philippines that are definitely worth living in.
-From Iloilo’s friendly community to Bacolod’s cuisine and cultural heritage, we’ve gathered the 10 best places to live in the Philippines.
+From Iloilo’s friendly community to Bacolod’s cuisine and cultural heritage, we’ve gathered the best cities in the Philippines.
 Which one is your favorite?

 Get Trip101 in your inbox